The OpenAI Agents SDK Has Guardrails for Content — But Nothing for Actions

 Content safety vs action authority

 The OpenAI Agents SDK provides a solid foundation for building multi-agent workflows.
 Agent defines behavior.
 Runner orchestrates execution.
 Tool exposes capabilities.
 Handoff enables agent-to-agent delegation.
-And InputGuardrail filters content before the agent starts — blocking harmful prompts, off-topic requests, or policy violations.
+InputGuardrail and OutputGuardrail filter content at the agent boundary, and tool guardrails wrap individual function-tool invocations and can block, replace, or tripwire a single call before it executes.

 The gap has three dimensions: